 Keep in mind that when you issue SECURE CONSOLE, the server must be taken down and rebooted to un-secure the console.
 (Now that server parameter settings are persistent in NetWare 5, you can down the server without losing the settings you made to optimize and tune your server.)
-For more information, see Reference > Utilities Reference > Utilities > SECURE CONSOLE in the NetWare Server Security online documentation at www.novell.com/documentation.
+For more information, see Reference > Utilities Reference > Utilities > SECURE CONSOLE.